Skip to content

 A pumper (Callum Keith Rennie)

-The ground staff has some complications trying to burn fuel into the Boeing 767, as the fuel gauge is inoperative.
-They have to deal for the first time with metric system, as the B767 is the first plane in the fleet of CWA to use the metric system.
-As they discuss to convert gallons into pounds or liters into kilos, they get mixed up and eventually make a mistake.
+Ground staff has trouble refueling the Boeing 767; to make matters worse, the fuel gauge is inoperative.
+The Boeing 767 is the first aircraft in the fleet to use the metric system.
+Employees need to convert gallons into pounds or liters into kilos.
+Later, we find out that they make a calculation mistake.

 Bob Pearson (William Devane) and Lynn Brown (Shelley Hack)

-The Captain finally accepts, confident that Passenger Rick Dion, the airline’s chief mechanic, will be able to help the crew with the fuel gauge.
-Dion (Winston Rekert), his wife Pearl (Gwynyth Walsh) and his son Chris (Joel Palmer) board Flight 174 along with the rest of the passengers.
-Pearl is slightly aviophobic and for the first time, she doesn’t show any signs of scare.
-In fact, she should.
+Pearson is confident that Passenger Rick Dion, the airline’s chief mechanic, will be able to help the crew with the fuel gauge, so he makes the decision to proceed with the flight.
+Rick (Winston Rekert), his wife Pearl (Gwynyth Walsh) and his son Chris (Joel Palmer) board flight 174 along with the rest of the passengers.
+Pearl is afraid of flying, but for the first time, she is reassured.

-Pearson contacts the Winnipeg ATC Center and advises the Senior Flight Attendant, Larry Roberts (Kevin McNulty) to tell the passengers to prepare for an emergency landing at Winnipeg.
-The problem doesn’t seem too serious, however enough to make an emergency landing.
-Obviously, something’s wrong with the fuel pumps.
-The ground staff at Dorval made a mistake converting the fuel density into weight… and the plane is carrying “20,345 units all right… But that was POUNDS, not KILOS!”… Rick gets back to his seat with his wife and tries to reassure her.
+Pearson contacts the Winnipeg Air Traffic Control Centre and advises Senior Flight Attendant Larry Roberts (Kevin McNulty) to prepare the passengers for an emergency landing in Winnipeg.
+The problem is serious enough to divert the flight, but is not a source of great concern.
+But obviously, the fuel pumps are not working properly.
+This is when the flight crew realizes that the ground staff in Dorval made a mistake when converting the fuel density into weight.
+It turns out the plane is carrying not 20,345 kg, but 20,345 lb.
+Rick gets back to his seat and tries to reassure his wife.
 “We’re fine, Pearl!
-I swear it.”, even though he perfectly knows he’s wrong.
+I swear it”, he says, even though it’s not true.

 Trouble with the fuel pumps...

-The problem turns into a terrifying nightmare as a loud alarm sounds in the cockpit and the B767 swiftly moves left, as the left engine flames out.
-Rick Dion goes immediately to the cockpit to see what’s going on.
-The right engine flames out too and the cabin is heavily shaken.
-The video screens that replace the instruments on the B767 turn off and Pearson, Quintal and Dion are powerless, as their plane suddenly experiences a general failure.
+The problem turns into a terrifying nightmare as a loud alarm sounds in the cockpit and the Boeing 767 swiftly moves left, as the left engine flames out.
+Rick Dion returns immediately to the cockpit to see what’s going on.
+The right engine flames out too and the cabin shudders.
+The glass cockpit of the Boeing 767 shuts down completely.
+“We have a general failure”, says Dion.

 Will the plane stay in the air until it reaches Winnipeg?
-Will it fall down so quickly that it will cause a cabin decompression or maybe disintegrate?
-Will Flight 174 make it?
+Will it fall down so quickly that it will cause a cabin decompression or even disintegrate?
+Will flight 174 make it?

 Appreciation